Southern FL Healthcare Fraud Defense Attorneys

 3. The Stark Law

 Under the federal Stark Law, it is illegal for physicians to “self-refer.”
 Here again, the statute covers a broader range of conduct than is apparent at first glance.
 We have helped many physicians who were only trying to help their patients by referring them to the best-available source of care – only to later learn that the referral constituted an alleged violation of the Stark Law.
-Our Southern FL healthcare fraud defense attorneys are available to assist physicians or entities accused of Stark Law violations.
+A Southern FL healthcare fraud defense lawyer at Oberheiden, P.C. is available to assist physicians or entities accused of Stark Law violations.

 4. The Controlled Substances Act (CSA)